Datrio/advent-of-code-2024/README.md

 # Approach

 I start every day with defining the problem and trying to run my first solution in JS on example.txt.
 Once that's working, I switch the execution to input.txt and solve any edge cases.
-Then I might switch to PHP or go to part 2.

-For the PHP solution to save the time, I ask ChatGPT to rewrite my JS solution into PHP and then search for optimizations and specific PHP solutions I can apply.
+Rinse and repeat for part 2.

 # Scripts